United States Forces Japan: Water contamination

-Concerns over water contamination have also exasperated recent tensions surrounding the presence of U.S. military bases in Okinawa.
+Concerns over water contamination have also exacerbated recent tensions surrounding the presence of U.S. military bases in Okinawa.
 In June 2020, following the announcement of an earlier leak of firefighting foam from Marine Corps Air Station Futenma in April 2020, a water quality study conducted by the Japanese Ministry of the Environment published findings of elevated contamination levels of PFOS and PFOA at 37 different water sources near U.S. military bases and industrial areas which exceeded provisional national targets.
 Further incidents concerning the release of the cancer-inducing toxins also occurred in August 2021, further worsening tensions over the presence of 'alarming' levels of these toxic chemicals.

 Subsequent tests around Kadena Air Base, specifically the training site 50 meters west of Dakujaku River, confirmed severe contamination in the water system with PFAS chemicals.
 These chemicals reach 10s of meters underground while plumes spread for several kilometers from these contaminated training sites flowed into nearby wells and waterways of Dakujaku River and Hija River which contaminated the drinking water of 450,000 residents.
-These toxic chemicals originate from firefighting foams which contain PFAS and were used at training sites of oversees US facilities during the 1970s and 80s.
-However, the US and Japanese governments say that the source of the issue cannot be confirmed.
+These toxic chemicals originate from firefighting foams which contain PFAS and were used at training sites during the 1970s and 80s.
+However, the U.S. and Japanese governments say that the source of the issue cannot be confirmed.

 Facilities

 List of current facilities

 The USFJ headquarters is at Yokota Air Base, about 30 km west of central Tokyo.

 The U.S. military installations in Japan and their managing branches are as follows:

-The table above show 84 in total.